DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 [To my comrades who gathered here, I have something to tell.]

 All armoured vehicles stopped at once.
-Every soldier could hear Paladin Jeanne voice from their communication devices.
+Every soldier could hear Light Knight Jeanne voice from their communication devices.

 [First I'd like to give my thanks for believing and following me here.
 My friends, there is no doubt that your loyalty and courage up until know has inspired a hope into humanity.]